Price and Value: Factory-Cut vs Custom-Cut Gemstones

-Why Custom-Cut Gemstones Are Priced Higher Than Factory-Cut Gemstones
+Why Custom-Cut Gemstones Appraise Higher Than Factory-Cut Gemstones

-To achieve Excellent grades, stones would have to be cut one at a time by a professional lapidarist.
-These custom-cut gemstones would be cut with particular facet designs in mind for each piece of material.
-Each design would be selected to bring out the potential beauty of the individual stone.
+A professional lapidary would have to cut a gemstone, one at a time, for it to earn an Excellent grade.
+Each custom-cut gem would receive a particular facet design for that specific piece of material, selected to bring out the potential beauty of that individual stone.
 A stone like this can truly be called a jewel, a term I'm afraid you seldom hear any more.

 The custom process takes time and a great deal of effort.
-Custom-cut gemstones don't fit into the mass production process that retail outlets demand.
+Custom-cut gemstones simply don't fit into the mass-production process that retail outlets demand.
 For commercial jewelers, time is money.
-This is the main reason you won't see these jewels at any chain jewelers.
-This is also why these gems demand a premium price.
-They are rare indeed and worth much more in the short and long run.
+This is the main reason you won't see these jewels at any chain jewelers and also why these gems demand a premium price.
+They're rare indeed and worth much more in the short and long run.
 Custom-cut gemstones usually appraise 40%-70% higher than similar factory-cut stones.

 Ron Campbell, Central Coast Gem Lab

-Why The Market Values Of Custom-Cut Gemstones Aren't Higher
+Why the Market Values of Custom-Cut Gems Aren't Higher

 Millions of factory-cut stones are sold every year, compared to the few thousand custom-cut gemstones that we "connoisseurs" buy and sell.
 We have little leverage to increase the market value of quality-cut stones, despite their obvious attractions.
-The overwhelming majority of jewelry owners have never seen a well-cut stone.
+The overwhelming majority of jewelry owners have never seen a well-cut stone or many fascinating, lesser known gemstones.
 They're amazed when they see one compared to the shallow, windowed, badly polished things in their own collections.
 They just were never aware that it was possible to achieve such results.

-Can Your Factory-Cut Colored Gemstones Be Recut Into Custom-Cut Gemstones?
+Can You Have Your Factory-Cut Colored Gemstones Recut Into Custom-Cut Gemstones?

 For colored gemstones, color and clarity are more important than cut for evaluation.
 Cut does influence color to some extent.
-However, there is a limit to how badly the color can be affected by cut.
+However, there's a limit to how badly the color can be affected by cut.
 If your stones have excellent color, they might benefit from a custom recut.